| Mexico

 deepwater oil fields in the Perdido Fold Belt and offshore Lakach gas

+fields.
 Mexico must now develop and approve secondary legislation detailing the

 fiscal regime and contract terms for the models.
 While reform proponents